explosion/spaCy/website/docs/api/doc.md

 ## Doc.from_docs {#from_docs tag="staticmethod"}

 Concatenate multiple `Doc` objects to form a new one.
-Throws AssertionException if the `Doc` objects are associated with different `Vocabs`.
+Raises an error if the `Doc` objects do not all share the same `Vocab`.

 > #### Example
 >